Overview

 - Scaling challenges: Model parallelism, quantization, and distillation

-- Cost optimization strategies: Caching, batch inference, serverless deployments
+- Cost optimization strategies: Caching, batch inference, serverless deployments, Optimizing inference speed

 - Prompt Engineering Basics